spell-music/csound-expression/tutorial/chapters/CsoundAPI.md

 Csound API.
-Using generated code with another languages
+Using generated code with other languages
 ==================================================================

 The cool thing about Csound is that it's not only a text to audio converter.